erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 The software should be reliable and available for use whenever required.
 It should be able to handle errors, exceptions, and failures gracefully, ensuring minimal disruption to the system.

 #### High Availability
+The software's ability to remain operational and accessible for a high percentage of time, ideally achieving near-continuous service without significant downtime.

+This can be achieved through various strategies, such as load balancing, redundant systems, and automatic failover processes, ensuring that if one component fails, another can take over seamlessly.
+The goal is to minimize service disruptions for users and maintain consistent performance.

 #### Fault Tolerance
+The property of a software that allows it to continue functioning properly in the event of a failure of some of its components.
+This involves the capacity to detect and handle failures without losing data or functionality.

 ### Security
 The software should have robust security measures in place to protect sensitive data, prevent unauthorized access, and mitigate any potential security vulnerabilities.